input-output-hk/kes/README.md

 used in [libsodium](https://github.com/jedisct1/libsodium).

 This library defines macros to generate KES algorithms with different depths.
 We currently expose KES algorithms up to depth 7.
+However, if you require a higher depth key, feel free to open an issue/PR.

 ## Library usage
 This library exposes `SumXKes` for `X` in [0,7].
 A KES algorithm with depth `X` can evolve the key